Spyros Kontoulis: Club career

+Kontoulis, being of refugee origin, moved to Kokkina where he grew up.
+There he took his first football steps at the local club of Amyna Kokkinia, where he played alonside the international forward Theologos Symeonidis.

-Coming in 1935 from the local Amyna Kokkinia, Kotoulis moved to AEK Athens and managed to make 83 appearances and celebrate two championships, a Cup and an Athens championship.
-AEK had imposed itself on their opponents, it had won the last two championships before football activities were inevitably interrupted, due to the invasion of Greece by Italy.
-Kontoulis interrupted his football career in order to fight in the war.
-He continued playing for AEK during The Occupation taking part in unofficial tournaments, until he was arrested and executed by Nazis in 1944.
+Ιn 1935 Kontoulis moved to AEK Athens.
+Until 1940 he managed to make 83 appearances and win two Championships, a Cup and an AFCA league.
+AEK were in their golden era, winning the last two championships before football activities were inevitably interrupted, due to the invasion of Greece by Italy.
+Kontoulis interrupted his football career at its peak in order to enlist for the army and leave for the Albanian front.
+He continued playing for AEK during The Occupation, taking part in unofficial tournaments, until he was arrested and executed by Nazis in 1944.

 International career

-Kotoulis played in three matches for the Greece national football team in 1938.
-He was also part of Greece's team for their qualification matches for the 1938 FIFA World Cup.
+Kotoulis played in three matches for Greece, competing in the qualification matches for the 1938 FIFA World Cup.

 Death

 During a battle he was seriously injured in the leg, but managed to survive.
 He escaped the battlefront, but he did not "escape" the center of Athens during The Occupation.
 Walking in April 1944 in the Pedion tou Areos to his mother's house to take care of an injury from a football game, Kotoulis was arrested by the occupying forces.
 He was taken to the Haidari camp, where he met his brother, Vasilis, and his teammate, Kostas Christodoulou (who was tortured, but was eventually able to survive).
 Because two months after his arrest, in June, Kontoulis was faced with the inevitable.
 He was being transported with other arrested competitors to Kaisariani to be executed.
 Attempting to cheat death, he jumped on the move from the truck.
 Unfortunately, he was too injured to escape.
 Beaten enough to run away.
 He was killed by machine gun fire in the middle of the street in Metz.
 The story is known thanks to the AEK's masseur, Kountouris who was an eyewitness and relayed the tragic news.